utopia-team/opencore-debug/README.md

+With the help of [@dreamwhite](https://github.com/dreamwhite) we thought that it would be useful to have a generic EFI with just the minumum requirements needed to obtain the most debugging logs from most motherboards as possible.
+Here we provide both the .zip file which can be extracted and copied to an ESP partition on a thumb drive, as well as the possibility to expore the files

 # EFI for OpenCore Debugging

 The following repository will be used for debugging purposes, providing lots of functionalities such as: